juancadh/Portuguese-Authors-Classification/README.md

-# Portuguese Authors Classification using NLP
+# Authors Classification using NLP

 Classification of authors by fragments of texts using different NLP techniques.